CogniQ/CogniQ/README.md

 In that sense, `multiple_personalities.py` and `main.py` are really just example files for how to use the library.
 You can use them as a starting point for your own bot.

+# Demo

+Join the [community slack channel](www.cogniq.info/join-slack) to interact with @CogniQMain, the demo bot deployed from the `main` branch of this repository.

 # Usage